bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 Run `npm test binary-search-tree` to run the tests for this function to ensure that your implementation is correct.

 ### Task 2.
 Implement Heapsort
-Inside the `src` directory you'll also find the `heap.js` file with the completed code the heap class.
+Inside the `src` directory you'll also find the `heap.js` file with the completed code for the Heap class that you worked on.
 Your second task is to implement a sorting method called [heapsort](https://en.wikipedia.org/wiki/Heapsort) that uses the heap data structure in order to sort an array of numbers.
 Your `heapsort` function should return a new array containing all of the sorted data.

 Run `npm test heap` to run the tests for your `heapsort` function to ensure that your implementation is correct.